khadijatuzzehra/khadijatuzzehra/README.md

 <h1 align="center">Hi, I'm Khadija 👋</h1>
 <h4>A React Native Developer, passionate about staying up-to-date with the latest advancements in the mobile development landscape, I am committed to continuous learning and professional growth.</h4>

+:telescope: Working as React Native Developer
-- :telescope: Learning MERN and React Native.
+: Learning MERN and React Native.

 <h3>How to reach me</h2>